Composite Higgs models: History

+is near its critical value and must be included.
+Hill recently reformulated the NJL model, using "bilocal fields" and topcolor, which includes $\ \phi(r)\ ,$ and obtained excellent agreement with the experimental values of the top quark mass and Higgs boson mass (equivalently, the standard model quartic coupling $\ \lambda$).
+The theory requires little fine-tuning and predicts new gauge bosons ("colorons") with a mass scale of 5–7 TeV, possibly accessible to the CERN LHC.

 CHMs typically predict new particles with mass around a TeV (or tens of TeV as in the Little Higgs schemes) that are excitations or ingredients of the composite Higgs, analogous to the resonances in nuclear physics.
 The new particles could be produced and detected in collider experiments if the energy of the collision exceeds their mass or could produce deviations from the SM predictions in "low energy observables" – results of experiments at lower energies.
 Within the most compelling scenarios each Standard Model particle has a partner with equal quantum numbers but heavier mass.
 For example, the photon, W and Z bosons have heavy replicas with mass determined by the compositeness scale, expected around 1 TeV.

 Though naturalness requires that new particles exist with mass around a TeV which could be discovered at LHC or future experiments, nonetheless as of 2018, no direct or indirect signs that the Higgs or other SM particles are composite has been detected.